ac-sketch27/ac-sketch27.github.io/_projects/baja-projects/index.md

 ## Driveshaft Shielding
 <img width="512" height="384" alt="driveshaft shielding" src="https://github.com/user-attachments/assets/7a48788a-2ba4-48d3-96fa-1a47243811c1" />

 > To adhere to BAJA SAE regulations, driveshaft(s) must be covered with resilient **PPAE** (Pinch-Points and Entanglement) material.
-I designed and 3D Printed enclosure sections for the driveshaft to satisfy the regulations while working with other sub-teams to work out packing constraints.
+I designed and 3D Printed enclosure sections for the driveshaft to satisfy the regulations while cooperating with other sub-teams to work out packing constraints.

 ---
 ## Reinforcement Brace "Shaft Gripper"